nextcloud/app_api/docs/tech_details/api/routes.rst

 - ``verb``: the HTTP verb that the route will accept, can be a comma separated list of verbs
 - ``access_level``: the name of the access level required to access the route, PUBLIC - public access without auth, USER - Nextcloud user auth required, ADMIN - admin user required
 - ``headers_to_exclude``: a json encoded string of an array of strings, the headers that the ExApp wants to be excluded from the request to it
+- ``bruteforce_protection``: a json encoded string of an array of numbers, the HTTP status codes that must trigger the bruteforce protection

 Unregister